-Appeals court calls DC sniper's life sentences illegal
+U.S. appeals court calls D.C. sniper's life sentences illegal

 Malvo, 33, had received four life sentences in Virginia, after being convicted of two murders and later entering a separate guilty plea to avoid the death penalty.

-“We make this ruling not with any satisfaction but to sustain the law,” Circuit Judge Paul Niemeyer wrote for the three-judge appeals court panel.
-“As for Malvo, who knows but God how he will bear the future.”

-The office of Virginia Attorney General Mark Herring did not immediately respond to requests for comment.
+The office of Virginia Attorney General Mark Herring said it may appeal to the entire 4th Circuit or the Supreme Court.

 It had argued that Virginia did not require mandatory life-without-parole sentences, and that part of Malvo’s punishment could have been suspended.

+“We are going to review the decision closely and decide how best to proceed in a way that ensures this convicted mass murderer faces justice for his heinous crimes,” said Charlotte Gomer, a spokeswoman for Herring.

-Craig Cooley, a lawyer for Malvo, did not immediately respond to similar requests.
+Craig Cooley, a lawyer for Malvo, did not immediately respond to requests for comment.

 Malvo’s older accomplice, John Allen Muhammad, was also convicted in connection with the shooting spree.
 Muhammad was executed in 2009 at age 48 in a Virginia state prison.